nyox2stupid/MauiCalc/README.md

+(main branch is outdated, please use `DataTemplateTest` until merged)

 # MauiCalc

-MauiCalc is a calculator app built in Microsoft's .NET MAUI.
-The app is designed to perform basic arithmetic operations and store these in a SQLite based history.
+MauiCalc is a rather simple calculator app built in [Microsoft's .NET MAUI](https://dotnet.microsoft.com/en-us/apps/maui).
+The app is designed to perform basic arithmetic operations and store these in a [SQLite](https://www.sqlite.org/index.html) based history.

 ## Features

-- Basic arithmetic operations such as addition, subtraction, multiplication, and division.
+- Basic arithmetic operations such as addition, subtraction, multiplication, and division
-- History of calculations stored in SQLite database.
+- History of calculations stored in SQLite database
-- User-friendly interface.
+- Settings tab (WIP)

 ## Installation